-Manuscripts are sent out (without the author's name) for peer review by three readers who evaluate them and recommend acceptance, rejection, or revision.
-Author notification of a final decision normally takes a minimum of three to four months.
+Manuscripts are sent out (without the author's name) for peer review by two readers who evaluate them and recommend acceptance, rejection, or revision.
+Author notification of a final decision normally takes a minimum of three months.
 Acceptance for publication is usually on the condition that specified revisions be made.
-Authors are given the opportunity to approve editorial changes and to review page proofs for correction of printer's errors.
-The minimum editorial and production cycle-which includes receipt of a manuscript, review, acceptance, revision, page makeup, printing, and distribution-is approximately twelve months; various factors can affect that time period.
+If an article is accepted, the author will also send a biographical statement (no more than 100 words in length) and photo (300 dpi jpg).
+Authors are given the opportunity to approve all editorial changes and to review page proofs for correction of printer's errors.
+The minimum editorial and production cycle-which includes receipt of a manuscript, review, acceptance, revision, page layout, printing, and distribution-is approximately twelve months; various factors can affect that time period.

-Authors will receive two complimentary copies of the journal in which their articles appear; reviewers receive one complimentary copy.
+Upon publication, authors will receive two complimentary copies of the journal in which their articles appear; reviewers receive a complimentary PDF.